OzGhost/note/linktink/qpro/readme.md

 # Middle weighted of the sliding frame
 ## Problem describe
-- Input:
+- **INPUT**:
--- First line contain two number *n (the length of input stack)* and *s (the size of the frame)* separated by a space, ***s* always be an odd number**
+- First line contain two number *n (the length of input stack)* and *s (the size of the frame)* separated by a space, ***s* always be an odd number**
--- Next *n* line contain single number *x (the value)* -- The input will be pass as an input stream, so you must extract the values as describe above yourself
+- Next *n* line contain single number *x (the value)*
+- The input will be pass as an input stream, so you must extract the values as describe above yourself
-- Output:
+- **OUTPUT**:
--- The frame slide from top to down (or from left to right depend on how you imaginate the input stack) -- Every frame, print the **middle weighted number** of the current frame on a single line without any trailing space to the given output stream
+- The frame slide from top to down (or from left to right depend on how you imaginate the input stack)
+- Every frame, print the **middle weighted number** of the current frame on a single line without any trailing space to the given output stream
 - How to calculate the **middle weighted number**?
--- A frame is a collection of number without ordering, the **middle weighted number** is the number stay in the middle of array after sorted by ascending order
+- A frame is a collection of number without ordering, the **middle weighted number** is the number stay in the middle of array after sorted by ascending order
--- ex: frame: [1, 9, 2, 7, 4] -> frame after sort: [1, 2, 4, 7, 9] -> the number in the middle is 4
+- ex: frame: [1, 9, 2, 7, 4] -> frame after sort: [1, 2, 4, 7, 9] -> the number in the middle is 4
+- **FULL EXAMPLE**:
-- Full example:
+- *Given input*
--- input
 > 10 3
 > 8
 > 1